Logo

 With any good software or anything that's created on the fly, you have to be able to test it.
 That's why we allow testing of flags right after creation to make sure what you wanted to create actually happened.
 Any errors that happen while running the bash script is right there inside the terminal you are testing on for easy debugging.

-Placing the Flag
+Placing The Flag

 Flags can be placed using two distinct methods.
 Depending on how you want your students to find them.
 Either way you pick, the flag itself is in the format of NKCTF$:{ } Where inside the braces, is the hash itself which is unique to each student and challenge.
 This prevents reuse of flags and sharing.